LeonSering/leonsering/content/authors/leon/_index.md

 - For the Swiss Federal Railways SBB, I'm developing a high performance algorithm for optimal [rolling stock scheduling](/project/rolling_stock_scheduling).

 My programming language of choice? **Rust**.
-This high performance system programming language, with focus on concurrency, is the perfect tool for my projects.
+This high performance system programming language, with focus on parallelization/concurrency, is the perfect tool for my projects.
 Plus, it's just plain fun to use!

-In my downtime, you will find me exploring the world together with my family -- through road trips, photography, and Scuba diving.
+In my downtime, you will find me (together with my familiy) exploring the wonders of our planet -- through road trips, photography, and Scuba diving.

 ## Welcome to my website!
 Here, I showcase my [project](/#projects), my [scientific work](/#publications), and our incredible [travel adventures](/#travelling).